Gonzalo Abán

 Gonzalo Daniel Abán (born 11 June 1987) is an Argentine football striker who plays for Andino SC.

 Club career

 Abán came through the youth system of River Plate but, shortly after making his first team debut, he was transferred on a long-term loan to Argentinos Juniors.

 His last club in Chile was San Antonio Unido in 2022.

 Following San Antonio Unido, Abán returned to Argentina and joined Andino SC on 13 October 2022.

 International career

 Abán played for the Argentina Under-20 team at the 2007 South American Youth Championship in Paraguay, where he scored one goal.

+Personal life

+His son of the same name, Gonzalo Jr., is a footballer from the Deportes Limache youth ranks.